 Thanksgiving Day | Holiday Worksheets

-“When asked if my cup is half-full or half-empty my only response is that I am thankful I have a cup.” – Sam Lefkowitz.
+“When asked if my cup is half-full or half-empty, my only response is that I am thankful I have a cup.” – Sam Lefkowitz.
 Let's show gratitude and be thankful for the countless blessings we often take for granted.
-Celebrate this emotional holiday with our worksheets that comprise math and literacy activities such as identifying the common and proper nouns, distinguishing between statements and questions, plugging in the missing numbers, finding part-to-part ratios to mention a few.
+Celebrate this emotional holiday with our Thanksgiving themed worksheets that comprise math and literacy activities such as identifying the common and proper nouns, distinguishing between statements and questions, plugging in the missing numbers, finding part-to-part ratios to mention a few.

-Ask the question - "What's this?".
+Ask the question, "What's this?".
 Once the kids recognize the pictures, teach them how to spell the words associated with Thanksgiving Day.
 Enrich the vocabulary and spelling of kids in the process.